-Coordinate with the businesses and key agencies in developing a better comprehensive understanding of the various air, water, road and rail freight distribution points in Berrien County.
-The key objective of this work area in FY 2020 will be to create an inventory of stakeholders with whom we would like to talk regarding freight.
+Coordinate with the businesses and key agencies in developing a better comprehensive understanding of the various air, water, road, and rail freight distribution points in Berrien County.
+The key objective of this work area in FY 2021 will be to seek input from freight stakeholders to identify freight issues/concerns in the TwinCATS area.